 These chemicals make their way into the popcorn when you heat them up.
 When you eat the popcorn, they get into your bloodstream and can remain in your body for a long time.

-PFCs have been so widely used that about 98 percent of Americans already have this chemical in their blood.
+PFCs have been so widely used that about of Americans already have this chemical in their blood.
 That’s why health experts have been trying to figure out whether PFCs are related to cancer or other diseases.

-To find out how these chemicals might affect people, a group of researchers known as the C8 Science Panel studied the effects of PFOA exposure on residents who lived near DuPont’s Washington Works manufacturing plant in West Virginia.
+To find out how these chemicals might affect people, a group of researchers known as the C8 Science Panel the effects of PFOA exposure on residents who lived near DuPont’s Washington Works manufacturing plant in West Virginia.

 The plant had been releasing PFOA into the environment since the 1950s.

-After several years of research, the C8 researchers linked PFOA exposure to several health conditions in humans, including kidney cancer and testicular cancer.
+After several years of research, the C8 researchers PFOA exposure to several health conditions in humans, including kidney cancer and testicular cancer.

 The U.S. Food and Drug Administration (FDA) conducted its own review of PFOA from a range of sources, including microwave popcorn bags and nonstick food pans.
 It found that microwave popcorn could account for more than 20 percent of the average PFOA levels in Americans’ blood.